trustedsec/SysmonCommunityGuide/chapters/configuration.md

 |  **Operator**     |  **Meaning**
 |------------------|------------------------------------------------------
-|  Is|             Exact match.
+|  is|             Exact match.
-|  IsNot|          Negates and exact match
+|  is not|          Negates and exact match
+|  is any|         Any of the exact values. (values are separate by ";" )
-|  Contains|       The string is contained in any part of the value of the field.
+|  contains|       The string is contained in any part of the value of the field.
-|  Excludes |      Excludes the event from the logic if the event is the value matches
+|  excludes |      Excludes the event from the logic if the event is the value matches
-|  Excludes All|   Exclude if all values match. (values are separate by ";" )
+|  excludes all|   Exclude if all values match. (values are separate by ";" )
-|  Excludes Any |  Excludes if any of the values match. (values are separate by ";" )
+|  excludes any |  Excludes if any of the values match. (values are separate by ";" )
-|  Image |         Name of the image without the full path.
+|  image |         Name of the image without the full path.
-|  BeginsWith |    String value starts with.
+|  begins with |    String value starts with the specified string.
+|  not begins with| String value does not starts with the specified string.
-|  EndsWith |      String value ends with
+|  ends with |      String value ends with the specified string.
+|  not ends with|  String value ends with the specified string.
 |  LessThan  |     Numeric value is less than
 |  MoreThan |      Numeric value is more than
 |  Contain Any |   Contains any of the values. (values are separate by ";" )